ROCm/rocprofiler-sdk/source/docs/install/installation.md

 - OpenSUSE 15.4
 - RedHat 8.8

-Other [Linux distributions](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems) might be supported but not tested yet.
+ROCprofiler-SDK might operate as expected on other [Linux distributions](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems), but has not been tested.

 ### Identifying the operating system